 - 3-4: Based on unit hour utilization (UHU)-the time a unit was committed to an incident as a percentage of total time on duty-it appears that the City generally has capacity to serve existing demand, as the highest utilization of any unit was 8.5%. - 3-5: It appears that Morgan Hill has sufficient capacity to serve existing demand, although additional resources are necessary to reduce response times.
-Aging facilities pose the primary constraint to providing service to existing and future growth in demand; therefore, the City should continue prioritizing the facility replacement fund and maintenance plan that enables the City to plan for ongoing replacement of major components of fire stations.
-Establishing a facility replacement and maintenance plan will enable the city to plan for ongoing service from each station more effectively.
+Aging facilities pose the primary constraint to providing service to existing and future growth in demand; therefore, the City should continue prioritizing the facility replacement fund and maintenance plan that enables the City to plan for ongoing replacement of major components of fire stations. - 3-6: The City of Morgan Hill FD provides an adequate level of services based on the latest ISO rating and staffing levels.
+However, the city (CAL FIRE) does not meet the National Fire Protection Association (NFPA) 1710 total response time standard for a career fire department of within 6:50 minutes for 90% of Priority 1 incidents, with a response time of 9:56 or less, 90% of the time.

-- 3-6: The City of Morgan Hill FD provides an adequate level of services based on the latest ISO rating and staffing levels.
-However, the city (CAL FIRE) does not meet the National Fire Protection Association (NFPA) 1710 total response time standard for a career fire department of within 6:50 minutes for 90% of Priority 1 incidents, with a response time of 9:56 or less, 90% of the time. - 3-7: The primary challenges to fire services within Morgan Hill, according to the City, are recruiting paramedics, maintaining adequate funding for expanding the fire department, and upgrading technologies to increase efficiencies within the fire department.
+- 3-7: The primary challenges to fire services within Morgan Hill, according to the City, are recruiting paramedics, maintaining adequate funding for expanding the fire department, and upgrading technologies to increase efficiencies within the fire department.
 The City recognizes these challenges and is addressing the critical issues. - 3-8: There is a possibility for enhanced efficiency/gained value as reported by the City through an additional station and equipment (planned for 2024), technology improvements, and maintaining a split cost share of personnel with SCFD for Engine 67 staffing. - 3-9: The City of Morgan Hill owns two fire stations, with a third under construction.
 Both current stations are rated in "Fair" condition.
 The expected lifespan of a fire station is usually 50 years.
 Morgan Hill's fire stations are 44 and 48 years old.
-Morgan Hills' stations are older and do not meet the requirements of modern firefighting. - 3-10: Santa Clara County has an excessive number of PSAPs and Dispatch Centers that are not using a common computer aided dispatch (CAD) platform or even a CAD-to-CAD connection to transfer information or monitor neighboring agency resource status creating disjointed dispatch services that greatly constrains the potential for efficient dispatch and mutual/automatic aid support.
+Morgan Hills' stations are older and do not meet the requirements of modern firefighting. - 3-10: Santa Clara County has an excessive number of PSAPs and Dispatch Centers that are not using a common computer aided dispatch (CAD) platform or even a CADto-CAD connection to transfer information or monitor neighboring agency resource status creating disjointed dispatch services that greatly constrains the potential for efficient dispatch and mutual/automatic aid support.
 There is a need for a comprehensive feasibility study to determine the best method to address weaknesses in the County's overall emergency communications system.